 Respondus Monitor is a companion application that integrates webcam technology with LockDown Browser.
 Together they address the core issues of student identity and cheating, creating an essential layer of security for non-proctored assessments.

 IMPORTANT: Your decision to use Respondus Monitor must be made prior to when registration begins for the term in which your course(s) is being offered.

 For access to more detailed information on how to get started please submit our Respondus Request Form.

 Respondus LockDown Browser and Monitor Guidelines for Instructors: Instructor Quick Start Guide – Canvas Edition

-- Creating a Turnitin LTI Assignment
+- Creating a Turnitin LTI Assignment in Canvas

 - Creating a Turnitin LTI Assignment with a Canvas Rubric

 - How to change Turnitin settings for an Assignment